PCRedHot/Accounting-System/README.md

 #### Reverse and delete

-After you have created one transaction but want
+After you have created one transaction but want to cancel it, use the function **Reverse and delete a transaction**.

+The program may need you to provide the date, and choose the one you want to reverse and delete on that day.

+    Please input the date of transaction (YYYYMMDD): 20190405
+    ==========Transactions===========
+    ID Date     Type    Amount              Account1        Account2
+    1 20190405 Asset   40.500000    Cash            Debit
+    Please select the transaction: 1
+    Transaction deleted!

+After transaction deleted, modified data in accounts will be recovered to the states before.

 ---